search

 What percentage of previous graduates have gained work?

-IHTP graduates consistently fall into three categories: 1/3 are employed in facilities, 1/3 serve in volunteer situations* and 1/3, while certified, choose to use their qualifications only for their own personal and musical growth.
+IHTP graduates consistently fall into three categories: 1/3 are employed in facilities; 1/3 serve as volunteers*; and 1/3, while certified, choose to use their qualifications only for their own personal and musical growth.
+At our last International Conference in San Diego, 70% of our graduates were in paying positions.

-*We stress that there are areas where it is appropriate and inappropriate to do volunteer work.
-In a facility where there is a trained music therapist, music thanatologist or other trained therapeutic musician, volunteering might undercut this person’s rightful employment.
+*We stress that there are areas where it is appropriate and inappropriate to volunteer.
+In a facility employing a trained music therapist, music thanatologist or other trained therapeutic musician, volunteering may undercut this person’s rightful employment.
 We require our graduates to abide by a strong ethics code that prohibits causing harm to other music healing professionals.

-As an intern you are covered by the IHTP.
-Practitioners must obtain their own insurance and it can be obtained by the ABMP here.
-Membership to the Harp Therapy Journal will award you a discount for your insurance.
+As an intern you are covered usually by the facility as a volunteer.
+Newly certified and established practitioners must obtain their own insurance and it can be obtained by the ABMP here.

 What is a CTHP relationship to a Music Therapist?

 Certified Therapeutic Harp Practitioners are NOT Music Therapists.
-Music Therapists study a 4-year curriculum bachelor’s degree program and have a different scope of practice.
-We strongly urge our students to educate employers, the public, and the media about the difference between Music Therapists and Therapeutic Musicians.
+Music Therapists enroll in a 4-5 year program of study leading to a bachelor’s degree; often, many pursue Master’s and Doctoral degrees in Music Therapy.
+Their scope of practice is different than that of a therapeutic musician.
+This is explained in great detail in our Program.
+Our students and practitioners must constantly educate employers, the public, and the media about our scope of practice as Therapeutic Musicians as opposed to Board Certified Music Therapists and Music-Thanatologists.
 A description of the differences can be found at TherapeuticMusician.com

-What qualifications and experience do student they tend to have prior to starting the program?
+What qualifications and experience do students tend to have prior to starting the program?

 What are the requirements for people who have completed other programs, such as Therapeutic programs, Music Therapy, Music Thanatology?